swopnilnep/swopnilnep/README.md

 ### Hi there 👋

 I'm Swopnil, a Software Engineer based in Seattle, WA.
-While most of my work is proprietary, you can explore a few of my open-source projects here.
+While most of my work is proprietary, you can explore a few of my open-source projects below.